nasa/cumulus-dashboard/README.md

 Creating localapi_localstack_1    ... done
 Creating localapi_serve_api_1     ... done
 ```
 In order to find out that the stack is fully up and ready to receive requests, you can run the command `npm run view-docker-logs` to follow the progress of the stack.
-When the docker logs have shown the following:
+When the Docker logs have shown the following:
 ```bash
 serve_api_1      | Starting server on port 5001
 ```